-The Company entered into a settlement and license agreements dated June 21, 2023 with Apotex Inc. to settle ongoing patent litigation regarding Apotex ANDA filings seeking approval to market a generic version of the Company's 150mg, 300mg, and 600mg strength Oxtellar XR (extended-release oxcarbazepine) tablets on or after September 1, 2024.
+The Company entered into a settlement and license agreements dated June 21, 2023 with Apotex Inc. to settle ongoing patent litigation regarding Apotex ANDA filings seeking approval to market a generic version of the Company's 150mg, 300mg, and 600mg strength Oxtellar XR (extended-release oxcarbazepine) tablets in September 2024, or sooner under certain conditions.